ljdursi/dursi-blog/_posts/2017-05-28-julia-vs-chapel.md

 </tbody>
 </table>

-The main difference above is that the easiest way to get fast array operations out of Julia is to explicitly write out the loops as vs. numpy, and of explicitly declaring domains in Chapel.
+The main difference above is that the easiest way to get fast array operations out of Julia is to explicitly write out the loops as vs. numpy, and of declaring domains in Chapel.
 Timings are below, for 10,000 timesteps of a domain of size 1,001: note that we ran the Chapel program with `CHPL_RT_NUM_THREADS_PER_LOCALE=1` or else the `forall` loop would have been automatically run with multiple